tsackton/taelgar/Gazetteer/Central Lowlands Region/Rivers/Mahar.md

 ---
 %%  (from Sea of Storms t[](~Eastern%20Mountains~.md)]]
 * Istare (north branch of Mahar; but might need a Dunmari name) %%

+%% need to figure out the various names for the tributaries, in multiple languages, at some point%%